British hero Dave Thorpe was out to reclaim the motocross 500cc World Championship title - but determined Belgian star Eric Geboers had other ideas.

 The Motocross 500cc World Championship review brings you all the vital moments of a nail-biting season.

-|About this program:||Duke Classics - Motocross|
+|Program||Duke Classics - Motocross|

-|Episode title:||MXGP Review 1988|
+|Episode title||MXGP Review 1988|